emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 In this case, PCC creates a manufacturing order from the manufacturing plant for replenishment.

+At the beginning of each day, PCC reviews the inventory level and decides how many items to order from the manufacturing plant.
 PCC's objective is to identify inventory management policy to maximize their profit.